FrankHB/pl-docs/en-US/calling-for-language-features.md

 (Rationale and examples TBD.)

+## Concrete arithmetic systems

+[Arithmetic systems](https://en.wikipedia.org/wiki/Arithmetic) provide abstraction of numbers.
+They are useful for plenty of problem domains, but the necessity varies.
+Any such system shall be replaceable in some forms in a general-purposed language.
+While providing the default options may be justified, they *should* not be mandated normatively in the most fundamental piece of the language (the *core language*), including:

+* Formal systems used to reason about the properties of a program in the language should not be mandated in the core language.
+	* System of numbers are generally not needed to make the reasoning work.
+	* System of some basic forms of arithmetic (like first-order [Peano arithmetic](https://en.wikipedia.org/wiki/Peano_axioms) and [Heyting arithmetic](https://en.wikipedia.org/wiki/Heyting_arithmetic)) renders unnecessary restrictions on the model without significant benefits.
+		* Notably, [G?del's first incompleteness theorem](https://en.wikipedia.org/wiki/G?del's_incompleteness_theorems#First_incompleteness_theorem) shows that any [consistent](https://en.wikipedia.org/wiki/Consistency) formal systems containing elementary arithmetic are incomplete.
+		* Further, [G?del's second incompleteness theorem](https://en.wikipedia.org/wiki/G?del's_incompleteness_theorems#Second_incompleteness_theorem) shows that such formal systems cannot formalize a consistency proof to themselves on the meta level.
+* The system providing arithmetic operations should not be mandated primitively in the core language.
+	* Despite the logical problems above, arithmetic systems have different difficulties on computation.
+No one is the choice fit to all problem domains, particularly when efficiency is taken into account.
+	* Explicit encoding based on the calculi (e.g. [Church numerals](https://en.wikipedia.org/wiki/Church_encoding) encoded in lambda calculi) are general in inefficient.
+The [computational complexity], both in time, space and determinism, are poor for most practical use cases.
+So, such encodings are never enough.
+Although there can be mapping between the entities in such model and external entities of numbers, it is still suspicious to be worthy for a general-purposed language.
+	* All other existing methods to implement them involve independent disciplines of internal encoding schemes (e.g. [floating-point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic)).
+		* Such disciplines expose many different concrete properties not needed by the problem domains (e.g. hard-coded representable numerical boundary and precision limitations) , which needs to be worked around further.
+		* An improper model of numbers may introduce too many unnecessary dependencies difficult to correctly abstract away.
+			* Notably, fixed-width machine integers enforce [explicit range limitations due to its representation methods](https://en.wikipedia.org/wiki/Integer_%28computer_science%29#Value_and_representation).
+Such imprecise to the mathematical numbers forces users to make assumptions on the values being processed in the programs unless treated extremely careful, which is error-prone.
+			* Signedness of integers can [interfere typing](integer-type-reasoning.md).
+The choice of use may be far from idiomatic, depending on design choices of the language being used and communities of users.
+		* An improper model of numbers makes it difficult to work portably.
+			* For example, it is known that floating-point arithmetic systems may behave differently in different floating-point environments even within a single program.
+			* Fixed-with machine integers have different representations of values.
+Though rarely occurred, mixture of them makes problems.
+			* Dependencies on the assumption of [endianness](https://en.wikipedia.org/wiki/Endianness) is also problematic in general.
+Although this is essentially not specific to arithmetic systems, it is quite common in reality for representation of numbers.
+		* Extensibility (of the extents) of most machine-oriented representative models is usually poor compared to the corresponding [mathematical notion](https://en.wikipedia.org/wiki/Number#Main_classification).

+For arithmetic systems not in the core language, some points above are still suited.
+The [numerical tower](https://en.wikipedia.org/wiki/Numerical_tower) is suggested here to be the prototype for general-purposed practical use, as it avoids most shortcomings of the computational concerns.

 # Why not ...

 Here are some examples to illustrate how existing languages is not satisfying for the requirements.
 Each one should have one or more pros to be endorsed.